 “Farmers won’t grow it unless there is a market for it, and they don’t have a market for it unless refiners have a place to sell it,” Reimer said.
 “That’s the supply chain problem.”

-The study published in the journal Renewable and Sustainable Energy Reviews.
+The study published in the journal Renewable and Sustainable Energy Reviews: Economic analysis of an aviation bioenergy supply chain.

 The U.S. Air Force is already using camelina fuel in some of its aircraft.
 Reimer said “substantial government intervention” would be one way to create a market for camelina for use as a commercial aviation biofuel.
 Three alternatives include: